 Variegated Butterfly Agave, Desert Diamond Century Plant

-Agave 'Desert Diamond' is an attractive succulent with a remarkably symmetrical rosette of green leaves with light cream, prominent margins.
+Agave 'Desert Diamond' is an attractive succulent that forms a remarkably symmetrical rosette of green leaves with light cream, prominent margins.
 The rosette grows up to 15 inches (37.5 cm) tall and up to 18 inches (45 cm) in diameter.
 The marginal and terminal spines emerge yellow, then transition to light brown, and finally age to cinnamon-brown.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).